petegq/blog/src/data/blog-posts/deploying-a-kali-linux-vps-on-aws-using-cloudformation.md

 ---
 title: Deploying a Kali Linux VPS on AWS using CloudFormation
-date: '2023-04-30'
-tags: ['Kali', 'Linux', 'OffSec', 'AWS', 'VPS']
-draft: false
+publishDate: 15 May 2023
-summary: We will walk you through deploying a Kali Linux Virtual Private Server (VPS) on AWS using CloudFormation templates
+description: We will walk you through deploying Kali Linux to an AWS VPS with a CloudFormation template.
-images: []
-layout: PostLayout
-canonicalUrl: /deploying-kali-vps-aws-cloudformation
+tags: ['shorts', 'AWS', 'kali', 'linux', 'AWS-CLI', 'cloudformation', 'template', 'vps', 'deployment']
 ---

-Deploying a Kali Linux VPS on AWS using CloudFormation

-Introduction:

 Kali Linux, a popular and powerful penetration testing and security auditing platform, is essential for modern cybersecurity professionals.
 With its vast array of tools and utilities, Kali Linux has become the go-to choice for many ethical hackers, security researchers, and network administrators.
 This article will walk you through deploying a Kali Linux Virtual Private Server (VPS) on Amazon Web Services (AWS) using an AWS CloudFormation template, making it easy and efficient to set up and manage your Kali Linux environment.